-My view, for what it is worth and acknowledging that it is impossible to state a principle with universal application in this field, is that as a general rule interlocutory relief is not to be reconsidered when all that is involved is a review on the same facts as prevailed when it was originally granted or declined, or on facts which ought then reasonably to have been contemplated: in those circumstances, the remedy is an application for leave to appeal and, if granted, an interlocutory appeal.
-But if new facts have emerged that may affect the arguability of the case for final relief, or the balance of convenience, then the question of interlocutory relief can be reconsidered.7
+My view, for what it is worth and acknowledging that it is impossible to state a principle with universal application in this field, is that as a general rule interlocutory relief is not to be reconsidered when all that is involved is a review on the same facts as prevailed when it was originally granted or declined, or on facts which ought then reasonably have been contemplated: in those circumstances, the remedy is an application for leave to appeal and, if granted, an interlocutory appeal.
+But if new facts have emerged that may affect the arguability of the case for final relief, or the balance of convenience, then the question of interlocutory relief can be reconsidered.

 Often, in connection with the grant of interlocutory relief, liberty to apply or liberty to restore is reserved.
 This does not mean that one can automatically apply for variation of the existing orders.
 Nor is it a means for enforcing compliance with directions.
-There is no point in having a matter restored to the list just because the opposing party is in default - there is only utility in the exercise if it is proposed to seek some further order or relief (and not one that the opposing party comply with an order that it is already bound to comply with).
-Usually, it is the party in default that should have some incentive to put the matter

-Usually, it is the party in default that should have some incentive to put the matter back into the list to remedy the default, but there is simply no point in bringing the matter back before the court for the purposes of berating or embarrassing a defaulting party with nothing more. back into the list to remedy the default, but there is simply no point in bringing the matter back before the court for the purposes of berating or embarrassing a defaulting party with nothing more.
+There is no point in having a matter restored to the list just because the opposing party is in default - there is only utility in the exercise if it is proposed to seek some further order or relief (and not one that the opposing party comply with an order that it is already bound to comply with) can we put it back in the list in two days or three days, or whatever liberty to apply was.
+Usually, it is the party in default that should have some incentive to put the matter back into the list to remedy the default, but there is simply no point in bringing the matter back before the Court for the purposes of berating or embarrassing a defaulting party with nothing more.
 To address this, liberty to apply will usually be granted in the following terms: